Kim-s-h/KimBlog/content/about.md

 title: About
 ---

 My name is Seohyun Kim.
-I am a postdoctoral research associate at the University of Virginia.
+I am a biostatistician at Kaiser Permanente.
 I studied quantitative methodologies for my PhD.
 I love developing useful models, visualizing data, coffee, hiking, and yoga.

 <!--I am also a big fan of "[The Office](https://kim-s-h.github.io/gallery)"!-->